Banks brace for capital calls as Dexia rescued

-BRUSSELS/PARIS Europe's banks expect to be told to raise more capital under a Franco-German effort to solve the euro zone debt crisis after the state rescue of Franco-Belgian lender Dexia SA.
+BRUSSELS/PARIS Europe's banks expect to be told to raise more capital under a Franco-German effort to solve the euro zone debt crisis after the state rescue of Franco-Belgian lender Dexia SA (DEXI.BR).

-Dexia agreed to the nationalisation of its Belgian retail bank and secured 90 billion euros (£78.4 billion) in state guarantees, in a rescue that raises pressure on other euro zone countries to strengthen their banks.
+Dexia agreed to the nationalization of its Belgian retail bank and secured 90 billion euros ($121 billion) in state guarantees, in a rescue that raises pressure on other euro zone countries to strengthen their banks.

 "We expect the EU to come up with a minimum core Tier One (capital) level under certain stress scenarios and a higher one without any stress.
 Then banks will be asked to reach this level in a short period of time," said a senior banker in Germany.